mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/built-in-page-controls.md

 Ever wonder when you use $Title and <% Control Children %> what else you can do / call in the templates?.
 This page is here to help with a guide on what template controls you can call.

-**Note for advanced users:** These built-in page controls are defined in the [SiteTree](http://api.silverstripe.org/trunk/cms/SiteTree.html) and [ContentController](http://api.silverstripe.org/trunk/sapphire/control/ContentController.html) classes, which are the 'root' data-object and controller classes for all the sites.
+**Note for advanced users:** These built-in page controls are defined in the `[api:SiteTree]` classes, which are the 'root' data-object and controller classes for all the sites.
 So if you're dealing with something that isn't a sub-class of one of these, our handy reference to 'built-in page controls' won't be so relevant.

 # Page controls that can't be nested